tylim88/Firelord/README.md

 ### `not-in`

-Although the wrapper can help you with `array-contains-any` and `in` comparator 10 elements limit.
+Although the wrapper can help you with `array-contains-any` and `in` comparator 10 elements limit, it is virtually impossible to overcome the similar limitation on `not-in` comparator.

-However, there is no solution for `not-in` now.
-Chunking the query like `array-contains-any` and `in` doesn't make sense.
+Here are the solutions that will NOT work:

+- _chunk the array and create multiple queries just like what we did to `array-contains-any` and `in`._

+This will not work, in fact, this is a very terrible idea.
+Here is why:

+you have array like this [1,2,3,4,5,6,7,8,9,10,11], after chunking, you have 2 arrays: [1,2,3,4,5,6,7,8,9,10] and [11] and you run 2 queries with it.

+The first query will return all documents that do not contain `1,2,3,4,5,6,7,8,9 or 10`.

+The 2nd query, however, will return all documents that do not contain `11`, this includes documents that were filtered by query 1.

+As you can see, chunking makes thing worse than what it is now.

+- _using typescript to circumvent it._

-Array size can only be determined on runtime, so neither can typescript help you.
+This is impossible as array size can only be determined on runtime, so neither can typescript help you.

-Checking the array size in runtime is also meaningless.
-At most, you prevent the error, but you still don't get any data.
-There is nothing you can do about it, which is why there is no counter measurement provided by this wrapper.

-My advice is to avoid `not-in` if possible, unless the number of elements to filter is less than 10.
+- _Checking the array size in runtime, if over 10, prevent the `not-in` query from running._

+So you skip the query, then what?
+How are you going to fill the data void after that?

+You need the query.
+It is inevitable.

+- _not using `not-in` at all._

+Seriously doubt this is doable, `not-in` query is like one of the most useful queries in all kinds of databases.
+I don't think you can survive without it.

+====

+There is only one solution to this problem: first, filter with 10 elements, then filter the rest of the query result with the rest of the elements

+We implemented the solution in the wrapper; you don't need to do anything.
+The `querySnapshot`'s `forEach`, `docChanges`, `docs`, `empty` and `size` values are all recomputed base on the extra elements to filter.

+Not the ideal solution, but this is the only option we have, the wrapper simply help you filter the rest so you don't have to.

+There is nothing can be done on our side.
+It is up to Google to improve this.

 ## 🐎 Road Map

 - allow `update` to accept both flatten and nested object thus able to automate flatten internally (difficult)
 - jsDoc
 - validation with `zod`
+- jest